 H. Current resume: Include work and volunteer experience, awards, professional organizations and academic history.

-- All applicants who have attended a college or university outside of the United States must submit International transcripts or diplomas (if applicable) to one of the following approved evaluation services listed below:
+All applicants who have attended a school, college or university outside of the United States must have the International transcripts or diplomas (if applicable) evaluated through a NACES approved evaluation service